1. What is Functional or Integrative Medicine? How is working with Victoria different from working with my regular healthcare provider?

 5. Can you prescribe or refill my medication if I need it?

 Absolutely!
 I am a licensed and board certified Family Nurse Practitioner and can prescribe medication.
 Some of the most-prescribed medications in our clinic are: thyroid replacement therapy, B12 injections (compounded methylcobalmin), low dose naltrexone (LDN), hormones such as progesterone, and antibiotics to treat gut infections, parasites and SIBO.
-I do not prescribe controlled substances.

 6. Can you order labs and will my insurance cover them?